-Inside: If protein or meal replacement shakes have ever made you sick, nauseated, etc., here are some possible reasons and solutions to help you enjoy shakes again.
+If protein or meal replacement shakes have ever made you feel sick, nauseated, or given you a headache, I’m going to share some possible reasons that could be happening, as well as possible solutions so you’ll be able to enjoy shakes again.

-I’d NEVER heard of anyone getting sick from a protein/meal replacement shake, until I received a very unnerving phone call from a friend about her favorite shake.
+Now, I’d never heard of anyone getting sick from drinking protein shakes until I received a very unnerving phone call from a friend one day about her favorite shake.

-Turns out, she and her daughter were having some “mysterious” stomach aches that, at times, bowled them over in pain.
+Apparently both she and her daughter began having “mysterious” stomach aches that, at times, had them bowled over in pain.
+And you can probably guess what the culprit was.

 But why?